Gemelli hospital rated 38th in world rankings.

-Rome's Policlinico Gemelli has been confirmed as the best hospital in Italy for the second consecutive year in the annual rankings compiled by American magazine Newsweek and Statista Inc.
+Rome's Policlinico Gemelli has been confirmed as the best hospital in Italy for the third consecutive year in the annual rankings compiled by American magazine Newsweek and Statista Inc.

-The Gemelli is once again ranked among the top 50 hospitals internationally, this year climbing eight places from 45th last year to 37th position in the World's Best Hospitals list.
+The Gemelli is once again ranked among the top 50 hospitals internationally, claiming 38th position in the 2023 edition of the World's Best Hospitals list.

-Italy has 16 hospitals in the world's top 250, six of which are in the top 100.
-The US tops the list, with the Mayo Clinic in first place, followed by the Cleveland Clinic and Massachusetts General in third.
+The US tops the list, with the Mayo Clinic-Rochester once again in first place, followed by the Cleveland Clinic in second position and Massachusetts General in third.

-The Gemelli made international headlines last July when its doctors performed colon surgery on Pope Francis.
+The Gemelli made international headlines two years ago when its doctors performed colon surgery on Pope Francis.